Church ‘fasting from whiteness’ for Lent - NewsBreak

 The church said that includes dropping music or liturgy written or composed by white people.

-“Our music will be drawn from the African American spirituals tradition, from South African freedom songs, from Native American traditions, and many, many more,” it said.‘How to Murder Your Husband’ author on trial for husband’s death
+“Our music will be drawn from the African American spirituals tradition, from South African freedom songs, from Native American traditions, and many, many more,” it said.ALSO ON WJBF: ‘How to Murder Your Husband’ author on trial for husband’s death

 The church put up a sign on the property announcing the fast, stating that its worship services would be built “around the voices of Black people, indigenous people, and people of color.”